BC1985/Met-Artwork-Finder/README.md

 - Detailed information about each artwork.
 - Links to artist Wikipedia page (when applicable).
 - Links to high resolution images from clickable image.

-##### Future features to be implemented

-- Multiple thumbnail search results with expanded information upon click.